simonkosina/bootdev-gator/README.md

 $ go install github.com/simonkosina/bootdev-gator@latest
 ```

-Verify the installation was successfull.
+Verify the installation was successful.
 You should see the usage guide printed in your console.

 ```bash
 $ bootdev-gator